YaqiangCao/seqFlow/README.md

 - except utils.py, majority of them are independent
 - well documented logging
 - modifiy the main funciton is enough to customize specific requriement
-- try to maintain stylized and well orgainzed code
+- try to maintain stylized and well orgainzed Python code [I am quite not like R].

 ---
 ## Enviroment settings